 binlogrouter service to selectively

-replicate the binary log events to slave servers.
+replicate the binary log events to replica servers.

 The filter uses two parameters, match and exclude, to decide which events are replicated.
 If a binlog event does not match or is excluded, the event is replaced with an empty data event.
 The empty event is always 35 bytes which translates to a space reduction in most cases.

 When statement-based replication is used, any query events that are filtered out are replaced with a SQL comment.
 This causes the query event to do nothing and thus the event will not modify the contents of the database.
 The GTID position of the replicating database will still advance which means that downstream servers replicating from it keep functioning correctly.